AdobeDocs/experience-platform.en/help/rtcdp/overview.md

 ### Adobe Real-Time Customer Data Platform - Business-to-Person (B2P) edition

-With the B2P edition of Real-Time CDP, you can unify, govern and activate *your B2C and B2B customer data* using a single CDP to target the same person across all lines of business with a seamless experience and complete data peace-of-mind.
+With the Business-to-Person (B2P) edition of Real-Time CDP, you can unify, govern and activate your *B2C and B2B customer data* using a single CDP to target the same person across all lines of business with a seamless experience and complete data peace-of-mind.

 With this edition, you get a complete customer data platform for *B2C and B2B* businesses to personalize experiences for the same person across all lines of business.